ArteFino: The Economics of Being Socially Conscious

-But in a world that’s increasingly becoming more conscious (or ‘woke’ in modern parlance) and two years into the pandemic, things have changed.
+But in a world that’s increasingly becoming more conscious (or ‘woke’ in modern parlance), things are bound to change.

 More and more businesses are slapped with the reality check that the rising demographic of consumers now check the labels, look at the reviews, and post about their experiences online.

-And as more and more businesses sober up to this new reality of conscious consumerism, more and more invest in sustainable projects.
+And as more and more businesses sober up to this new reality of conscious consumerism, more and more invest in CSR (Corporate Social Responsibility) projects.

-Corporate Social Responsibility (CSR) has gone from a simple gesture of billionaires to a business imperative; from merely philanthropic endeavors or one-time dole-outs to communities in need to more sustainable and impactful initiatives.
-Today, CSR programs are the backbone of corporate goodwill, and can also make or break a brand’s marketing strategy.
+CSR has gone from a simple gesture of billionaires to a necessity of a successful business.
+Today, CSR programs are the backbone of corporate philanthropy, and can also make or break a brand’s marketing strategy.

 It could mean everything.